top of page

 In such situations, the meniscus can tear due to the intense pressure created by the rotational movement, as it's squeezed between the tibial and femoral condyles (the rounded ends of the thigh and shin bones).

 As people age, their meniscus becomes less flexible and more prone to tearing.
 This is typically seen in individuals during their 40s or 50s.
-Degenerative meniscal tears are more frequently observed in men than in women (12).
+Degenerative meniscal tears are more frequently observed in men than women (12).

 Degenerative tearing is one of the leading causes of meniscus injuries.
 In these instances, the meniscus can tear without the person even realizing it.
 Due to the degenerative nature of this process, everyday activities like squatting might lead to a tear in the meniscus, particularly in the posterior horn of the medial meniscus.